↑

 They are actively rejecting His Lordship and teaching and living out their desires and lusts.

-Because they believe they are ambassadors for the opposing side, they feel led to ridicule.
+They feel led to ridicule because they believe they are ambassadors for the opposing side.

-They emphatically do not believe in what we are sharing and feel compelled to speak (or shout) about the falsity of the message and truth we are sharing.
+They do not believe in what we are sharing and feel compelled to speak (or shout) about the falsity of our message and truth.

-Our action of ministry is a catalyst for their scoffing.
+Our ministry action is a catalyst for their scoffing.
 Their goal is to mock our truth, discredit our message (and us), and recruit others to join their side.

 We’re told to expect them, but we don’t have to stand there and take it or continue to try to convince them to listen to us.